Obsidian-Dev-Labs/Reflux/README.md

 Reflux is a powerful, universal request/response middleware engine designed for any BareMux compatible web proxy.
 It features a dynamic plugin system that allows you to load and execute custom JavaScript code on specific websites.

+Reflux is a plug-and-play middleware system for Bare-Mux.
+It allows developers to define custom handlers that intercept and modify requests and responses at a transport level, so you can run middleware before it even hits a proxy, and after it gets fetched by the upstream transport.

 ## Features

-- **Dynamic Plugin System**: Load and execute custom plugins on specific sites or globally
+- **Hot-swappable plugins**: Load and execute custom plugins on specific sites or globally
-- **Request/Response Middleware**: Intercept and modify HTTP requests and responses
+- **Powerful middleware**: Intercept and modify HTTP requests destined for transports and responses coming back from them
-- **WebSocket Support**: Middleware support for WebSocket connections
+- **WebSocket Connections**: Support for modifying WebSocket connections
-- **Site-Specific Targeting**: Run plugins only on specified domains with pattern matching
+- **Scoped plugins**: Run plugins only on specified domains, including pattern-matched domains
-- **Real-time Control**: Add, remove, and manage plugins dynamically

 ## Documentation